ludohenin/gulp-inline-ng2-template/README.md

 __note:__

+* 1.1.0 adds templateFunction when templateUrl is a function
 * 1.0.0 - __Breaking changes__
   * Add suppport for processors (templates & styles)
   * Refactor configuration object (`html` and `css` prop dropped)